 All new housing will be required to be built to meet minimum living space standards for both internal and external areas.
-The Councils will produce a Supplementary Planning Document which will set out the detailed requirements of this policy.
-In the meantime the Councils will apply the Homes and Community Agency Housing Quality Indicators in relation to private open space, unit sizes, unit layout and accessibility within the unit.
+Further consideration will be given to bespoke standards in a Supplementary Planning Document, if justified by new evidence.
+In the meantime the Councils will apply the Homes and Community Agency Housing Quality Indicators in relation to private open space, unit sizes, unit layout and accessibility within the unit (HQI sections 3.2.1 to 3.2.9 and 5.1).